 3. Do buildings/infrastructure used by the medical school for teaching (not including the hospital) utilize renewable energy?
 3 Yes medical school buildings are 100% powered by renewable energy 2 Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy.
 1 Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy.
-0 Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.
-Score energy explanation: IUSM buildings do not source energy needs from off-site or on-site renewable y.
+Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.